 If a picture is worth 1,000 words, I’m going to babble at you!
 It’s so much easier to show you than to try to explain, so…

 That’s it!
 Now you have creamy, delicious butter!
 Be sure to keep that wonderful buttermilk, too.
-You can culture it (post coming next week), cook with it or even just drink it.
+You can culture it (learn how here!), cook with it or even just drink it.